knobs-dials/fritzbox-traffic/README.md

 # Broken-ish?

-This code broke when our fritzbox got replaced, largely because the username was no longer empty.
+This code broke when our fritzbox got replaced by a similar model, largely because the auth changed slightly - username was no longer empty, used SHA256 instad of MD5.

-There is also a newer version of the exchange, based on SHA256 rather than MD5, that I made work (probably, with some more work) but now I have no way to test whether the old version still works.
+There is now a newer version of the exchange, that I made work (probably, with some more work) but now I have no way to test whether the old version still works.
 Feel free to tell me what's broken.